First-time angler getting ready aboard a deep sea charter in Miami, FL - Nomad Fishing Charters

 • Light, waterproof jacket

 These items protect you from the strong Florida sun and sea spray while keeping you comfortable throughout your trip.
 Remember, the sun reflects off the water, making proper sun protection even more crucial than on land.
+Anglers heading out from Miami Beach learn fast that the glare off the open ocean is no joke.

 Best Times to Fish in Miami Waters